The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Pridinol (signed) is estimated to be worth between £6,500 and £9,500.
-This woodcut artwork, created in 2010, has shown consistent value growth, with an auction history of two sales since its entry to the market in September 2017.
+The value of Damien Hirst's Pridinol (signed) is estimated to be worth between £5,500 and £8,500.
+This woodcut print from 2010 has been sold twice since its entry to the market on 13th September 2017.
 The edition size of this artwork is limited to 24.

 Meaning & Analysis